About the Noteworthy Singers

 She has directed Harmony,( an ensemble of highschool students), the Waterloo Regional Police Male Chorus, the Canadian Orpheus Male Choir (tour conductor),as well as music director for Brantford Little Theatre.

 She began her church music career at Holy Rosary Church in Burlington.
-She was also music director at St. Annes Church in Kitchener and First United Church in Cambridge.
+She was also music director at St. Annes Church in Kitchener, First United Church in Cambridge and Knox Waterloo.

 Accompanist: Trudy Dey